Baker shaved because 'didn't deserve' handlebar

 Last week, Mayfield stormed away from his media availability after a testy exchange with a reporter and admitted afterward in a tweet that he was "frustrated."
 Wednesday, after yet another loss, Mayfield was far more tranquil, preaching how the Browns need to "stay the course" to turn their season around heading into Sunday's game against the 6-2 Buffalo Bills.

 "Now we just have to make the plays when they're there," Mayfield said.
-"We have to do those obvious things.
-We know that right now, eight games left in the season, just have a single week focus coming into it and do our job."
+"We have to execute when it's in the red zone.
+We have to do those obvious things. ...
+We know that right now, eight games left in the season, just have a single-week focus coming into it and do our job."

 According to ESPN Stats & Info, Mayfield ranks last in the NFL in Total QBR while targeting wide receivers.
 Beckham hasn't had a touchdown catch since Week 2, his only one of the season.